A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 10 God called the dry ground land, and the gathered waters he called seas.
 And God saw that it was good.

-Obviously scooping some of the Earth’s crust to one place could easily (!) provide this – and from now on the Earth would no longer be flat.
+Obviously scooping some of the Earth’s crust to one place could easily (!) provide this – and from now on the Earth might no longer be flat.
 Note that at each step God inspects the creation, and declares it to be good

 11 Then God said, let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.
 And it was so.